 Asset protection trusts are more complex than other types of trusts and for that reason, it may be helpful to work with an estate planning attorney in creating one.
 Generally, there are two basic steps involved: creating the trust document and funding the trust.

 When creating an asset protection trust document, you’d include the same things as you would with any other type of irrevocable trust.
 That means you’d need to choose a trustee and name the trust beneficiaries.
 You would also need to specify how you want the trustee to manage the assets held in the trust on behalf of your beneficiaries.

 Funding an asset protection trust is where things can get a bit more complicated.
 Depending on the type of assets you plan to transfer to the trust, it may be necessary to establish a limited liability company prior to funding.
 You would also need to consider any potential tax implications of adding assets to this type of trust.

-- Consider talking to a financial advisor about which assets you may want to include in an asset protection trust.
-If you don’t have a financial advisor yet, finding one doesn’t have to be complicated.
-SmartAsset’s financial advisor matching tool can match you with up to three local financial advisors, and you can choose the one who is best for you.
-If you’re ready, get started now.
+- Consider talking to a financial advisor about which assets you may want to include in your asset protection trust.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Trusts are just one element you may need to include in your estate plan.
 A last will and testament is the most basic estate planning tool you can use to specify who will inherit your assets.
 You may also want to include a durable power of attorney or advance health care directive to round out your plan.